 Who is on the Palliative Care Team?

 Palliative care is provided by a team of professional that primarily includes palliative care physicians, palliative care nurses, and social workers.
-The team may also include pharmacists, massage therapists, and other health-care professionals.
+The team may also include pharmacists and other health-care professionals.

 What Can Be Expected from Palliative Care?

 Depending on the care options chosen by the patient, improvement may be experienced in the following ways:

 - Relief from pain and symptoms that may be interfering with daily life

 - Unique solutions and a fresh approach to each individual medical situation